KrehlK/inclusive-impact/README.md

 # UMD Inclusive Impact
 ## Description

-Previously known as "UMD Inclusive Growth" for INST490 Spring 2022 Capstone.

 The UMD Inclusive Impact Website is dedicated to compiling a hub of resources for underrepresented groups in areas including College Park, PG County, and Maryland broadly.
 Their initiatives include resources for career development, family support &employment, entrepreneurship, healthcare, sustainable housing, and transportation resources for community members.

 The website uses HTML, CSS, and JavaScript.
 Most of the interface components and screen responsiveness is handled using the Bootstrap v4.0 framework: [Bootstrap v4.0](https://getbootstrap.com/docs/4.0/getting-started/introduction/).